 New Nutrients Action Programme

-Another change that has been introduced in 2019, is new spreading restrictions from 30 September – 15 October.
-Farmers spreading slurry in early October will have to abide by increased buffer zones in fields adjacent to waterways.
+Another change that has been introduced is new spreading restrictions in February and October.
+Farmers spreading slurry during the month of February and in early October will have to abide by increased buffer zones in fields adjacent to waterways.
 These are as follows:

 - From 20m to 30m from lakes